TheMTank/GridUniverse/README.md

 `python atari_example.py`

-You should see a small window that automatically plays "Space Invaders" if everything goes right.
+You should see a small window that automatically plays "Space Invaders" if everything is working correctly.

 ## Installation